 Many music professionals write their biographies in third person.
-Personally, I find that cold and unapproachable.
+Personally, I find that a bit unapproachable.
 My name is Robby Napoli, a recent graduate of the Music Education program at the Sunderman Conservatory of Gettysburg College, along with a Concentration in Composition.
-I'm primarily a vocalist, though I've accompanied many choirs as a percussionist and assistant with Dr. Brent Talbot.
+I'm primarily a vocalist, though I've accompanied many choirs as a percussionist and assistant in many contexts.

 I've been a church musician for as long as I can remember — directing & singing in church choirs, playing percussion with contemporary church groups, etc. In high school, I began working for pay as a church musician at St. Jerome's Church in Hyattsville, MD, and at Christ Lutheran Church in Gettysburg, PA, as well as a few churches in Washington, D.C. here or there.
 Although I did plenty of singing, I spent most of my childhood wanting to be a drummer in a rock band (which I tried out with some friends in middle and high school), until I took a sudden turn in high school towards the world of choral music.
 My life was changed forever.

-In 2014, I founded Lux, a semi-professional chamber choir based in Hyattsville, along with a few high school friends, with which I both conduct and sing.
-With them, I have had the privilege of collaborating on a multitude of programs and concerts to the acclaim of music professionals around the country, as well as a multitude of recording projects which have given rise to the release of two albums.
+In 2014, my senior year of high school, I founded Lux, an award-winning chamber choir based in Hyattsville, Maryland, along with a few high school friends, with which I both conduct and sing.
+With them, I have had the privilege of collaborating on a multitude of programs, concerts, and commercial recordings to the acclaim of music professionals around the country and in Europe.

-Since founding Lux in 2014, I have taken every moment I can to engage further with music.
+Since founding Lux, I have taken every moment I can to engage further with music.
 I was the music director of Gettysburg College's all-male a cappella group, Drop the Octave.
-At the Sunderman Conservatory, I began studying composition with Dr. Avner Dorman, and was commissioned to write a piece for the Gettysburg College Choir's Spring 2018 Tour.
+At the Sunderman Conservatory, I began studying composition with Dr. Avner Dorman, and was soon commissioned to write a piece for the Gettysburg College Choir's Spring 2018 Tour.
+As Lux's recording projects grew, I began training with John Vengrouskie and served as a producer & assistant engineer on their recordings.
 I have interned with multiple choral programs, have lead chamber ensembles, and have been published in The Cupola, a collection of scholarly and creative works produced by faculty, students, and other members of the Gettysburg College community.
-I look forward with great anticipation to becoming Chesapeake High School's Choral Director in the Fall of 2019.

 Positions of Musical Engagement